 Student Educational Services

 The Office of Student Educational Services (OSES) offers a range of academic support services at no charge to students.
-Services include tutoring, college success strategies, time management and workshops to campus groups.
+Services include academic coaching, tutoring, college success strategies, time management and workshops to campus groups.
 OSES sponsors two special programs: The Urban Scholars Program, a four-year scholarship program providing ongoing mentoring, leadership development and service opportunities for high achieving low-income, first generation college students and the Freshman Frontier Program which provides interested freshmen with a five-week summer program and specialized advising during the first year of college.
-OSES also provides ongoing personal and academic support for students experiencing academic challenges.
 For more information, visit the Student Educational Services website.

 Student Information System (CheckMarq)

-Marquette students obtain up-to-the moment information, monitor their academic record, view courses, register and update their address/phone numbers online by using the CheckMarq system.
-Students can access CheckMarq from any computer with Internet access.
-CheckMarq requires both a user name and password.
-Information Technology Services assigns user names and a temporary password to all new students at the time of their admission.
-While the user name is effective for the duration of their studies at Marquette, the temporary password must be changed the first time students log onto their account and is changed periodically thereafter.
+Marquette students obtain up-to-the moment information, monitor their academic record, view courses, register, run an academic progress report and update their address/phone numbers online by using the CheckMarq system.
+Students can access CheckMarq from any computer or mobile device with Internet access.
+CheckMarq requires both a username and password.
+Information Technology Services assigns usernames and temporary passwords to all new students at the time of their admissions.
+While the username is effective for the duration of their studies at Marquette, the temporary password must be changed the first time students log onto their account and is changed periodically thereafter.

 Transcript of Academic Record